pyccel/pyccel/tutorial/ndarrays.md

     end program prog_ex
     ```
-3. you can't reassign to an ndarray that has another ndarray acessing his data.
+3. Can not reassign to a ndarray that has another pointer accessing his data.

    ```Python
    import numpy as np